Bust of the emperor Caligula

 The Emperor Caligula’s Unlikely Role Model

-In reality, however, Caligula would replicate only Alexander’s vices.
-His violence, alcoholism, and megalomania.
+In reality, however, Caligula would replicate only Alexander’s vices—his violence, alcoholism, and megalomania.
 But Caligula wasn’t the first Roman leader to tap into Alexander’s potential as a model for imitation.
 Generals of the Roman Republic also drew heavily on the Macedonian’s great legacy, beginning with Pompey “Magnus” (that’s Pompey the Great) and Julius Caesar.

-As a young man, Pompey was often compared to Alexander both in terms of his looks and his skill as a general.
-He didn’t mind the comparison.
-On the contrary, he went well out of his way to promote it, even wearing what he claimed to be Alexander’s chlamys (a type of short tunic) during his military triumph over Mithridates in 61 BC.
+Pompey also drew comparisons by dint of his skill as a general and military achievements.
+Here, it seems he went well out of his way to promote the comparison, even wearing what he claimed to be Alexander’s chlamys (a type of short tunic) during his military triumph over Mithridates in 61 BC.

 Engraving by Fragonard of the painting of Augustus (Octavian) visiting Alexander's tomb in Alexandria by Sebastien Bourdon (c.
 1643, Louvre)